Abandon-ht/m3axpi_model/yolov8/README.md

 </div>

-# [m3axpi] YOLOv5 train and convert model guide
+# [m3axpi] YOLOv8 train and convert model guide
 ### Introduction
-YOLOv5 is a 2D real-time object detection model, open sourced by <a href="https://ultralytics.com"> Ultralytics </a>on June 9, 2020.
+YOLOv8 is a 2D real-time object detection model, open sourced by <a href="https://ultralytics.com"> Ultralytics </a>on January 10, 2023.
 Including multiple models.
-For instance yolov5n, yolov5n6, yolov5s, yolov5s6, yolov5m, yolov5m6, yolov5l, yolov5l6, yolov5x, yolov5x6.
-YOLOv5 has many advantages.
-For instance fast training speed, little inference time, easy to train and deploy.
-The neural network structure of YOLOv5 can be divided into four parts intput, backbone, neck, head.
+For instance yolov8n, yolov8s, yolov8m, yolov8l, yolov8x, yolov8x6.
+YOLOv8 is a cutting-edge, state-of-the-art (SOTA) model that builds upon the success of previous YOLO versions and introduces new features and improvements to further boost performance and flexibility.
+YOLOv8 is designed to be fast, accurate, and easy to use, making it an excellent choice for a wide range of object detection, image segmentation and image classification tasks.

 ![](./images/index.jpg)

-This tutorial explains the model training of YOLOv5 and deploy with Sipeed's development board m3axpi, Learn about the product at https://wiki.sipeed.com/en/m3axpi This is the actual shooting effect.
+This tutorial explains the model training of YOLOv8 and deploy with Sipeed's development board m3axpi, Learn about the product at https://wiki.sipeed.com/en/m3axpi This is the actual shooting effect.

 https://user-images.githubusercontent.com/32978053/216542487-0d17a9e4-ca81-4e67-a087-4ecf18b34feb.mp4